-Personal statements are horrible.
+Personal statements are tricky.
 They’re the most cringe-worthy pieces of writing you are ever likely to come across.
 Thankfully, they are also comparatively simple to get right if you know what you’re doing.
+Read on for the lowdown on how to write a successful law personal statement.

 Show, Don’t Tell